-Sampling Approach: Stratified, with strata comprised of newly enrolled and existing CHOICES Group 2 and 3 and Employment and Community First CHOICES HCBS and/or Employment and Community First CHOICES population.
+Sampling Approach: Stratified, with strata comprised of records will document that the newly enrolled and existing CHOICES Group 2 and 3 and Employment and Community First CHOICES members enrolled in each of the MCOs per region servicing the CHOICES HCBS and/or Employment and Community First CHOICES population.
 A 90% confidence level, based on a 10% margin of error, will be achieved.
 Any records used previously in an existing member record review will be excluded.